Kaetram/Kaetram-Open/README.md

 ## Installing and Running

-You must install MongoDB to create a user and a database.
+You must first [install Node JS](https://nodejs.org/en/download/) to run the server, and then [install MongoDB](https://www.mongodb.com/download-center/community) in order to create a user and a database.

+Before starting Kaetram, make sure you rename the `config.json-dist` to `config.json` and modify them accordingly.
+There are two configurations in `server/` and `client/data`.

 ```console
 npm install
 npm start
 ```

-Before starting Kaetram, make sure you rename the `config.json-dist` to `config.json` and modify them accordingly.
-There are two configurations in `server/` and `client/data`.

 ## Map Parsing